While in grade school, Uchida Sensei heard of

 Yamaguchi Takeshi, a disciple of the legendary Mori Torao.
 Uchida Sensei also learned iaido

-form Yamaguchi, and honored him as his personal mentor until Yamaguchi Sensei’s passing.
+from Yamaguchi, and honored him as his personal mentor until Yamaguchi Sensei’s passing.

 In 1979, Uchida Sensei traveled to Japan with the United States Kendo Team for the 4th World